Juniper/terraform-provider-apstra/docs/resources/interface_map.md

 Optional:

-- `transformation_id` (Number) Transformation ID number identifying the desired port behavior, as found in the Device Profile.
-Required only when multiple transformation candidates are found for a given physical_interface_name and speed (as determined by the Logical Device and logical_device_port.
+- `transformation_id` (Number) Transformation ID number identifying the desired port behavior, detailed in the Device Profile.
+Required only when multiple transformation candidates are found for a given physical_interface_name and speed as determined by definitions found the Logical Device definition and logical_device_port field.

 <a id="nestedatt--unused_interfaces"></a>